MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-test-first-support-with-the-generate-from-usage-feature.md

 3. After you generate the new constructor, a wavy underline appears under the call to the default constructor in `DefaultAutomobileIsInitializedCorrectly`.
 The error message states that the `Automobile` class has no constructor that takes zero arguments.
 To generate an explicit default constructor that does not have parameters, click the **Quick Actions** light bulb, and then click **Generate constructor in 'Automobile'**.

 ### To generate a stub for a method
-Assume that the specification states that a new `Automobile` can be put into a Running state if its `Model` and `TopSpeed` properties are set to something other than the default values.
+Assume that the specification states that a new `Automobile` can be put into a `IsRunning` state if its `Model` and `TopSpeed` properties are set to something other than the default values.

 1. Add the following lines to the `AutomobileWithModelNameCanStart` method.